This article was originally published by the Charlotte Agenda

 Just like you are being meticulous about finding the perfect house, you want to choose the right mortgage.
 This means you’ll need to do a little homework ahead of time.

 Start with an internet search.
-Don’t just look at rates, read reviews too.
+Don’t just look at rates, compare mortgage rates and read reviews too.
 Here are a few tips to help you along the way.

 Look at the lender’s track record for missing closing dates